UNC-Chapel Hill: An Introduction

 The period of the Depression in the 1930s saw a great deal of new construction on the campus as federal funds became available to create jobs for the unemployed.
 New dormitories, classroom buildings, a gymnasium, and other buildings and improvements were built in part from this source.
 World War II also resulted in some new construction and alterations on campus as the University’s facilities were used to train military personnel.

 Expansion continued throughout the 20th century, and today UNC–Chapel Hill ranks among the great institutions of higher education in the nation.
-Beginning with one building, 41 students, and two professors, the University has now grown to more than 300 buildings, more than 29,000 students annually, and more than 3,600 faculty members.
+Beginning with one building, 41 students, and two professors, the University has now grown to more than 300 buildings, almost 30,000 students annually, and more than 3,800 faculty members.

 The University has been recognized for the quality of its undergraduate and graduate programs in every national survey conducted in the last third of the 20th century and into the 21st.
 U.S. News and World Report’s survey of American colleges and universities consistently ranks the University among the best colleges in the nation and among the top research universities.